amurr4/Minimax/README.md

 ### Overview

 Welcome to my Data Science Portfolio!
-This repository showcases my project, the Minimax algorithm with Alpha-Beta Pruning in Tic-Tac-Toe.
+This repository showcases my project, the minimax algorithm with Alpha-Beta Pruning in Tic-Tac-Toe.

 ### Project: Minimax algorithm and Alpha-Beta Pruning in Tic-Tac-Toe